How good is the food in Texas?

 Among the best in the world, of course!

-From TexMex to barbecue, food in Texas is incredibly varied and irresistibly delicious.
+From TexMex to barbecue, Texas’ cuisine is incredibly varied and irresistibly delicious.

-Most of these Texas foods aren’t exclusive to Texas, of course–many of them weren’t even invented here–but they are cherished parts of modern Texas culture.
+Most of these Texas foods aren’t exclusive to the Lone Star State, of course–many of them weren’t even invented here–but they are cherished parts of modern Texas culture.

 Influences in Texas cuisine include Germany, Louisiana, the Czech Republic, and–of course–Mexico, all adapted by (some might claim improved by) the Lone Star State.

 If you’re planning a trip soon, or you’re a Texan preparing to introduce an out-of-state friend or relative to the best food in Texas, here’s what to eat in Texas!

 The Holy Grail of all Texas cuisine, Texas barbecue is a must-try food in Texas.

 Texas barbecue is such a serious business, in fact, that it deserves its own detailed blog post!